 Vintners in Emilia-Romagna are making a concerted effort to preserve and market traditional indigenous varietals, in keeping with the Common Agricultural Policy (CAP) of the European Union.
 The CAP mandates that rural territories should express their unique and individual traditions [source: Fontana].
 However, they're also infusing more well-known "international" varieties such as Cabernet Sauvignon and Merlot.
 The blends of international and indigenous grapes can't receive a higher denomination than IGT (Typical Geographical Indication), but they're gaining in popularity.
 The result is a sumptuous array of choices, reflecting both the revitalization of a proud and ancient tradition and the fruits -- literally -- of a globalized market.
 Whether you prefer red or white, Emilia-Romagna certainly delivers flavorful choices to delight your palate.

-For more information, grab a glass and visit the links on the next page.
+For more information, grab a glass and visit the links below.

 Related HowStuffWorks Articles